datafix-com/HelloWorld/README.md

 <hr>

-## Folder strucures are likely different
+## Folder structures are likely different
 * explore the apparent differences between a Team repo and a User repo

 ## (media)wiki created in media-wiki style